-Now, Mrs Southern – who underwent months of medical care having returned from her holiday – has instructed Neil Hudgell Solicitors to pursue a claim for breach of contract against Virgin to recoup the £20,000 cost of the emergency medical treatment.
+Now, Mrs Southern – who underwent months of medical care having returned from her holiday – has instructed Hudgell Solicitors to pursue a claim for breach of contract against Virgin to recoup the £20,000 cost of the emergency medical treatment.

 Her nightmare began when she flew out to Crete in April last year with her ex-husband Christopher, 59; her daughter Kerry, 32; Kerry’s partner Bill, 38; and Kerry’s children Callum, one and Paige, seven months.

 Within days, Christopher suffered from vomiting and Kerry, Callum and Paige picked up the bug as well.

 Penelope thought she’d escaped the illness, but one week into their luxury holiday she was rushed into hospital in immense pain.
 She was diagnosed with a strangulated bowel and told that unless she had an operation within 48 hours she may well die.